Thunder25Beast/travelsphere-cloud-platform/README.md

 # TravelSphere — Cloud-Native Flight Pricing Platform

 TravelSphere is a cloud-native backend that serves real-time flight pricing using the Amadeus Flight Offers API.
-The project is intentionally built end-to-end to mirror production concerns: configuration, containerization, orchestration, ingress, secrets, caching, and failure handling.
-It documents the decisions, trade-offs, and debugging steps that typically arise in real systems.
+Unlike tutorial projects that stop at "it runs on my machine," this platform addresses production concerns end-to-end: configuration management, containerization, orchestration, secrets handling, caching strategies, failure recovery, and deployment automation.

+## Why This Project Exists

+Most backend projects demonstrate basic CRUD operations.
+This project answers different questions:
+- How do real services integrate external APIs securely without leaking credentials?
+- What happens when containers don't see the same environment as the host?
+- Why does code that works locally fail in Docker or Kubernetes?
+- How does traffic actually flow through ingress controllers and load balancers?
+- Why is CI/CD mandatory for production systems rather than optional?

+This repository documents not just the working solution, but the debugging journey, architecture decisions, and lessons learned from real-world failure modes.

 ---